• Bandology – More music for more kids

 Band Camp Overture (2024)

 In 2024, Bandology commissioned composer Jasmine Hourahine to write a piece specifically for Band Camp!
 Band Camp Overture served as an apt anthem, debuting at Bandology’s 2024 Band Camp.
-This energetic piece utilizes a plethora of dynamics, articulations and soaring melodies to get students to make immediate music, regardless of their skill level.
+This energetic piece utilizes a plethora of dynamics, articulations and soaring melodies to have students make immediate music, regardless of their skill level.
 Even the juniors were able to join with a special clapping part that was played in rhythm with the piece.
 We are incredibly grateful to Jasmine for this custom work!

 Jasmine Hourahine

 Jasmine Hourahine is a composer and oboist as well as a Band Camp alumni!
 She graduated from Wilfrid Laurier University in 2024 under the mentorship of Barbara Assiginaak.
 Jasmine explores experimental approaches to acoustic instruments and electronics.
 She draws inspiration from literature, notably Jules Verne and Mary Shelley, as well as nature, incorporating recorded samples and instrumental imitation into her music.
-Her first commissioned work, “Lament of the Wolves,” was created in 2022 for a site-specific installation with Conservation Halton.
+Her first commissioned work, “Lament of the Wolves”, was created in 2022 for a site-specific installation with Conservation Halton.
 “Liiive!” premiered on May 16, 2024, performed by the T.A.
 Blakelock Wind Ensemble.
 “Del Aram” was selected for the Toronto Symphony Orchestra’s Explore the Score session on May 11, 2024.

 After the Rain (2023)